Sources From Corinne Olympios Past Speak Out, Reveal ‘Bachelor’ Villain Has Always Been Out Of Control

 This week on The Bachelor 2017 everyone got to know Corinne Olympios just a bit.
 She wasn’t afraid to go totally topless and even convince Nick Viall to grab her breasts.
 Now a few people from Corinne’s past are speaking out about her and say that the way she is acting is not something new for her.
 Us Magazine shared a bit about Corinne Olympios and the way that she has been over the years.

-A source revealed that things will get even crazier with Corinne Olympios next week on The Bachelor.
+A source revealed that things would get even crazier with Corinne Olympios next week on The Bachelor.
 A source shared that she will show up wearing a lacy bra and trench coat, “sprays whipped cream on her breast.”
-She will then tell Nick Viall to start licking it off and of course, Nick will go for it.
+She will then tell Nick Viall to start licking it off, and of course, Nick will go for it.
 It is unknown if the other girls will find out about what went down with Corinne, but you know if they do this will not make them happy at all.

 'Bachelor' Contestant Corinne Olympios' Parents Love Her 'Villain' Role (VIDEO) https://t.co/J6NyebOpss